Are you working on paying off debt and building wealth? One important step that goes with that is cleaning up bad credit.

 When Your Credit Will Be Pulled

-Although determining whether a potential client is creditworthy is still the primary reason for why credit reports are used, there are other reasons an organization might pull your credit report.
-Here are three reasons you might not already be aware of.
+The same goes with car loan companies.
+However, there are other reasons an organization might pull your credit report.
+Here are four reasons you might not already be aware of.

 1. Renting a Property

 Most rental management companies pull credit reports.
 This is a part of the approval process for renting someone a home or apartment.

 They believe that how a person handles credit accounts is important.
 The thought is that people who pay their bills will pay their rent.
 And they’ll pay it on time.